d-krupke/AlgBench/README.md

 Here are some general hints:

+- Do not mix algorithm code and experiment code, even if it saves you rebuilding your package after every change.
+Such a mixed setup may save you a command line, but it is harder to log and many problems may remain unnoticed until you try to publish your algorithm.
+The little overhead is worth it in the long run.
 - Create a separate folder for every study.
+Don't mix too much because you want to reduce redundancies: Once things become complicated, you may draw conclusions from the wrong data without noticing.
 - Add a README.md into each folder that describes the study.
 At least describe in a sentence, who created this study when in which context.
 - Have separated, numerated files for preparing, running, processing, checking,